 For SOC 2, the report supports the monitoring activities criteria — specifically CC4.1, which requires ongoing evaluations to validate that your security controls are present and functioning.
 Your auditor may not require a pentest, but most enterprise customers will ask for one when reviewing your SOC 2 report, and having it available removes a common friction point in vendor security reviews.

-For HIPAA, annual penetration testing is now a mandatory requirement under the 2025 Security Rule updates.
+For HIPAA, annual penetration testing is proposed under the 2025 Security Rule NPRM, not yet finalized as of mid-2026, but already the defensible standard most auditors expect and what enterprise healthcare buyers require.
 Your report needs to cover systems that process or store electronic protected health information, be conducted by qualified professionals, and be dated within the past 12 months.

 For ISO 27001, your pentest supports several Annex A controls related to technical vulnerability management and security testing in development.
 Auditors increasingly expect to see pentest evidence as part of a mature ISMS.